embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 cp -r $HOME/embeddedgo/x/time .
 ```

-Remember that you can always easily go back so experiment without fear.
+You can use git commands to easly revert any change so experiment without fear.